Improve your Public Speaking Skills for Business

 AFTER: “We all like getting our money back fast, right?
 So now, with this new expenses system, we can get the money into your bank account guaranteed – so long as you get your expenses in by the 15th each month.”

 Everyone, I am sure, has told you not to read off your slides.
-We know that’s bad.
+We know that’s a bad public speaking mistake to avoid.
 But I want to take the advice further.
 I want you to never even narrate slides.
 Instead, speak to your audience and use your slides (if you have any) as visual aids.

 What does that mean?
 Try this: